 How Long Should I Wait to Increase Curling Weight?
 How Often Should I Move Up in Weight?

-The key to safe and effective curling is a good progressive overload workout plan.
+A reliable progressive overload workout plan is crucial for safe and effective curling.
 While that sounds complicated, it’s really quite simple.
 The core principle of progressive overload is to challenge the body more in some way as it becomes accustomed to new challenges.
 With curling, that means increasing weight once the body is able to comfortably handle multiple full sets with good form.

 Short sets with high weight have their place, but that’s a more beginner-intermediate concept.
-The first step in starting a beginner hypertrophy program is to find something balanced and manageable, a weight where the body struggles to complete 3-5 sets of 12 reps.
+To kick off a beginner hypertrophy program, the initial step is to discover a balanced and manageable weight, one where the body finds it challenging to complete 3-5 sets of 12 reps.

 Then, they can train with that weight until they can reliably do the full three sets.
 This is the right time to increase weight or the number of sets to maintain the challenge to the body and keep on promoting growth.